antoine71/AlgoInvest/README.md

 ## Description
 This program allows to pick the best combination of shares to maximize the profits after 2 years.
 The program can run 2 algorithms:
-1. Knapsack: this algorithm is derived from the dynamic programing solution to the knapsack problem.
+1. Knapsack: this algorithm is derived from the dynamic programming solution to the knapsack problem.
 The time complexity of this algorithm is O(n).
 2. Brute Force: this algorithm evaluates all possible combination of shares for a given wallet.
 It then calculates the profit for each combination and selects the combination with the highest profit.
 The time complexity of this algorithm is O(2^n).
 This algorithm is very inefficient and is implemented only for testing purpose.

 ## Installation